bibekjoshi54/python-starter-kit/README.md

 ### Containers

-I have added a docker file, which performs multistage build for the project.
+I have added a docker file, which performs a multistage build for the project.
-The docker image would have development and test dependencies installed, and the final image would have only the production dependencies installed.
+The docker image would not have development and test dependencies installed, and the final image would have only installed production dependencies.

-To run test inside the container you can use the docker compose.
+To test inside the container you can use the docker compose.

-- `docker compose run dev`: Runs the code without based on base docker image
+- `docker compose run dev`: Runs the code based on the base docker image
 - `docker compose run unit_tests`: Runs the unit_tests inside the container.
 - `docker compose run integration_tests`: Runs the integration_tests inside the container.
 - `docker compose run e2e_tests`: Runs the e2e_tests inside the container.